sjbrown/misc_work/deckahedron/mod_combat.md

 points were found in the inital search, the player **must** reshuffle their discard pile into the Deckahedron and search again.

-If there were insufficient Stamina points found, even after the discard pile was included in the search, then that character is *incapacitated* and can take no further actions.
+If there are no Stamina points in your Deckahedron *or* your discard pile, then your character is *incapacitated* and can take no further actions.
 It is up to the Storyteller to decide what this incapacitation means - whether the character is dead, unconscious, or just unable to stand or move.